-A guardianship action can return everything back to the way it was supposed to be by providing a legal means to recover the assets lost.
-It also provides the ability to collect information and proof of undue influence against the victim.
-Aside from financial abuse and undue influence, a guardianship action can be critical in physical abuse situations.
+A guardianship action can return everything back to the way it was supposed to be by providing a legal means to recover the funds wrongfully diverted.
+It also provides a guardian with the ability to collect information and proof of undue influence against the victim.
+Aside from financial abuse and undue influence, a protective guardianship can be very helpful in stopping physical abuse situations.

 7. What is a “Public Guardianship”?

-When an elderly person loses capacity a Guardianship action may be necessary.
-If you are unable to maintain the guardianship, New Jersey allows for a court appointed public official or agency to serve as the guardian.
+When an elderly person loses mental capacity a Guardianship action may be necessary.
+If no one is able or willing to serve as guardian, New Jersey allows for a court appointed public official to serve as the guardian.
 This is what is known as “Public Guardianship”.
-The appointed person/agency can make financial decisions on behalf of the ward just as in a standard guardianship.
+The appointed person/agency can make life care and financial decisions on behalf of the incapacitated person just as in a standard guardianship.

-8. Who is the most likely at risk for Elder Abuse?
+8. Who are the most likely persons to be at risk for elder abuse?

-Abuse is non-discriminatory of its victims.
-They are typically over 75 years old and have some condition that makes them more vulnerable.
-Whether it’s relying on someone for physical needs, or mental deterioration, victims will find themselves dependent on their abusers.
-Sometimes if the victim is not of full mental capacity they may not even know they are being abused.
+Typically a person over age 75 years with some medical or cognitive condition that makes them more vulnerable.
+Whether it’s relying on someone for physical needs or a general cognitive decline, victims find themselves dependent on their abusers.
+Sometimes if the victim is not of full mental capacity, they may not even know they are being abused.
 If you believe there is an abuse or exploitation to be the case DO NOT hesitate to contact help before it’s too late.

 9. What makes an older adult vulnerable to abuse and exploitation?